michieltjampens/i2c_uart_stm32/README.md

 ## Progress
 - Testing with Rev0 hardware
 - Designing rev1, which mainly adds led's for feedback.
-- DMA implemented for I²C to UART.
+- Firmware.
   - TX via DMA works
+  - RX via isr works
+  - todo: changing uart settings
 - Writing the code for [dcafs](https://github.com/michieltjampens/dcafs) to use it, decided to rewrite the I²C part for it.
   - Sending data works.
-  - todo: receiving data
+  - todo: processing received data
   - todo: changing settings

 ## Info